-- Eggs that hatch after six to nine days.
+- Eggs that hatch after 6 to 9 days.

-- Nymphs, immature forms of the louse that become mature adults after nine to 12 days.
+- Nymphs, immature forms of the louse that become mature adults after 9 to 12 days.

-- Adult lice, which can live for three to four weeks.
-The female louse lays six to 10 eggs a day.
+- Adult lice, which can live for 3 to 4 weeks.
+The female louse lays 6 to 10 eggs a day.

 Head lice crawl, but they can't jump or fly.
-Transmission of a head louse from one person to another is often by direct head-to-head contact, often within a family or among children who have close contact at school or play.
+Head lice often spread from one person to another by direct head-to-head contact, often within a family or among children who have close contact at school or play.